nimeshkverma/mongo_schema/README.md

 This will create and populate the required collections with sample data for running the tests.

-The two collections 'supplier' and 'order' will be used to demonstrate how to use **mongoschema**.
+The two collections *supplier* and *order* will be used to demonstrate how to use **mongoschema**.
-To check the contents of the collection, the following command can be used on the MongoDB shell :
+To check the contents of the collection, the following command can be used in the MongoDB shell :

 	> use test
 	> db.supplier.find({})
 	> db.order.find({})

-## Using `mongoschema` to getthe schema information of a MongoDB coolections
+## Using `mongoschema` to get the schema information of a MongoDB collections
 ***
 Type the following in Python shell to import `mongoschema`-

 	>>> from mongoschema import Schema

-To create `Schema` object for the collection to be analysed, type the following -
+To create a `Schema` object for the collection to be analysed, type the following -

 	>>> schema = Schema("test", "supplier")

+where `test` is the DB name and `supplier` is the Collection name.

-Additional parameters
+Additional parameters -

 `host` : Mongo uri (String)
 `port` : Port Number (Integer)